UAW LOCAL 4811 BYLAWS

 Article 16, Referendum

 Section 2.
-A valid referendum petition must clearly and specifically describe the action of the Joint Council that is in question, and must be signed by twenty percent (20%) of the in-unit members in good standing, including members from at least fifty percent (50%) of the Campus Units.
+A valid referendum petition must clearly and specifically describe the action of the Joint Council that is in question, and must be signed by a number of members in good standing at least equal to fifteen percent (15%) of the in-unit members in good standing, including members in good standing from at least fifty percent (50%) of the Campuses.

 Article 17, Recall

-Section 2.
-A special meeting for recall shall be held within thirty (30) days of the filing of such a petition, except that no such special meeting for recall shall be held in the months of June, July, August, or September.
-If a valid recall petition is presented after May 1 but before September 2, then the special meeting for recall shall be scheduled for the month of October.
-The members shall be properly notified of the place, date, and time of any special meeting for recall at least fifteen (15) days prior to the meeting.
+Section 3.
+A special meeting for recall shall be held within thirty (30) calendar days of the filing of such a petition, except that no such special meeting for recall shall be held in June, July, August, or September.
+If a valid recall petition is presented after May 1 but before September 2, then the special meeting for recall shall be held in October.
+The constituent members of the petitioned-against member shall be properly notified of the place, date, and time of any special meeting for recall at least fifteen (15) calendar days prior to the meeting.

 Article 18, Appeals

 Section 3.
-The Executive Board or Joint Council shall refer the matter to the Bargaining Committee if it involves collective bargaining.
+The Executive Board or Joint Council shall refer the matter to the Bargaining Committee of the appropriate Bargaining Unit if it involves collective bargaining for a particular Bargaining Unit.
 Otherwise, the Executive Board or Joint Council shall, themselves, consider the matter.

 Section 4.
 Whichever of these bodies the matter is referred to shall consult with the grievant and permit their full opportunity to be heard prior to making a decision.

 Section 5.
-Within thirty (30) days of receiving notice of such decision, the grievant may appeal further by submitting their appeal to the Local Union Recording Secretary in writing for consideration by the membership at the next statewide membership meeting or Joint Council meeting, whichever is sooner.
+Within thirty (30) calendar days of receiving notice of such decision, the grievant may appeal further by submitting their appeal to the Local Union Recording Secretary in writing for consideration by the membership at the next regular statewide membership meeting or regular Joint Council meeting, whichever is sooner.
+In accordance with the provisions of Article 4, Membership and Membership Meetings and Article 8, Joint Council of the Local Union Bylaws, a special statewide membership meeting or a special Joint Council meeting explicitly called for the purpose of considering the appeal may also be held sooner than the corresponding regular meetings.

 Section 6.
-An appeal from the decision of the Local Union may be made to the International Executive Board of the UAW.
+An appeal from the decision of the Local Union may be made to the Executive Board of the International Union, UAW.

 Article 19, Budgets and Finances